Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

   index.js
 ```

-So in `store.js` all you have to do is combine your different reducers.
+So in `store.js` all you need to do is combine your different reducers.

 ```js
 import { createStore, combineReducers } from 'redux'